shobrook/openlimit/README.md

 # openlimit

 Efficient rate limiter for the OpenAI API.
-Implements the [leaky bucket pattern](https://en.wikipedia.org/wiki/Leaky_bucket) to manage both request and token-based rate limits.
+Implements the [generic cell rate algorithm,](https://en.wikipedia.org/wiki/Generic_cell_rate_algorithm) an efficient variant of the leaky bucket pattern, to manage both **request** and **token** limits.
 Features:

 - Manage rate limits with one line of code
 - Handle synchronous and asynchronous requests